US Civics Guide and Education

 Common Law Tradition

-"stare decisis" means stand by what has been decided - Judges often apply this Common Law practice in an effort to apply the law equally - not arbitrarily, in analogous cases previously decided.
+"stare decisis" means stand by what has been decided - Judges often apply this Common Law practice in an effort to apply the law equally in analogous cases previously decided - not arbitrarily.

-By using the similar former case as "case law" it can be applied to new case under review.
+By using the similar former case as "case law" it can be applied to new cases under review.

 Role of Judge is to Interpret the Law